Mexico City subway collapse was a tragedy foretold - WTMJ

 Instead, authorities decided on quick patches, welding props under the bowed beams and reopening service.

-“Here in Mexico, nothing is taken care of until a tragedy occurs,” said López Meza, who also is a seismic consultant who has worked on government projects.
-He said they are often not held to the same on-site inspection standards as private builders.
+“Here in Mexico, nothing is taken care of until a tragedy occurs,” said López Meza, a seismic and structural engineering consultant.

 But authorities weren’t concentrating on structural defects.
 They had their hands full over the last decade simply trying to keep the subway train on its tracks, to avoid what could arguably have been have an even more nightmarish failure than Monday’s collapse involving two subway cars.